-Important dates and deadlines for the application process:
+The dates and deadlines for the application process are as follows:

 - Jan 1st – Mar 1st: Application may be registered.

-- April 16th-May 1st: Applications are processed.
+- April 1st-15th: Applications are processed.
 After processing, all applicants will receive a reply.

 - Mid-August: Start of semester.